Graduate Certificate in Geographic Information Science

 To be eligible for entry, you'll need:

-- 2 years of work experience in the same discipline.
+- 2 years full-time equivalent, relevant work experience (see below).

 English Proficiency Requirements

 All applicants must satisfy the UQ English language proficiency requirements for admission.

 If you've completed previous study, you may be eligible to receive credit for – or exemption from – certain subjects in a UQ program.

 The postgraduate programs in Geographic Information Science produce high-quality graduates with both technical and research skills in advanced areas of geographic information science.
 Graduates are competent in basic and advanced computing skills especially in Geographic Information Systems (GIS) software; various GIS and remote sensing operations; and implementation and management of GIS projects.